CURocketEngineering/HIL-Lab/New-User-Creator/README.md

----

 ## Login User Setup

-This is how to setup a special user named **`login`** that automatically runs a user-creation script whenever it is accessed.
+This guide explains how to set up a special user named **`login`** that automatically runs a user-creation script whenever it is accessed.

 ---